 An all-you-can-fly pass program is incredibly appealing in an environment where travel costs can be extremely high.
 Paying a fixed fee plus taxes and other applicable charges to book a ticket, even if last minute, is intriguing.

-But Frontier's GoWild! pass is clearly not for every traveler, and it's not always the key to saving the most money on Frontier flights (that award might go to Discount Den).
+But Frontier's GoWild! pass is clearly not for every traveler, and it's not always the key to saving the most money on Frontier flights (that award could go to Discount Den).
 And that's assuming you use it enough to justify the subscription costs.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.